-Sections: A B C D E E References ----------- --- ---------- ---------- ---------- --- --- ------------ --
+Sections: A B C D E E References ----------- --- ---------- ---------- --- --- --- ------------ --

-Vá accinations 41-43 (co ontinued)

-Hib (haemophilus It is recommended to get a Hib vaccine even if you have had this vaccine before.

-influenzae type b) Date of vaccine:

-HPV It is recommended to get the HPV vaccine before the age of 15 or as soon as possible after up to the age of 45 years, depending on the coverage in your province or territory.

-(human Date of vaccine dose 1:

-papillomavirus) 44 Date of vaccine dose 2:

-Date of vaccine dose 3:

-It is recommended to get your flu shot every year in the fall.
+Vaccinations 41-43 (co ontinued) □ COVID-19 If unvaccinated, 1 dose for those who are not immunocompromised and 2 doses 4-8 weeks apart for those who are immunocompromised and a third dose may be offered.
+Annual fall COVID-19 vaccination is recommended for individuals at increased risk of SARS-CoV-2 infection or severe COVID-19 disease and may be provided for all other individuals. ☐ Hib (haemophilus influenzae type b) It is recommended to get a Hib vaccine even if you have had this vaccine before (not recommended in all provincial guidelines).
+Date of vaccine: ☐ HPV (human papillomavirus)44 It is recommended to get the HPV vaccine before the age of 15 or as soon as possible after up to the age of 45 years, depending on the coverage in your province or territory.
+Date of vaccine dose 1: Date of vaccine dose 2: Date of vaccine dose 3: □ Flu (influenza) It is recommended to get your flu shot every year in the fall.
 Only the inactivated (not live) flu vaccine can be given to people living with HIV.

-Date(s) of vaccine:

-Flu (influenza)

-0 MMR (measles- mumps-rubella) It is recommended to get the MMR vaccine if you have not already, especially if you were born in or after 1970.
-The MMR vaccine cannot be given to people with CD4 counts less than 200 cells/μL or those who are pregnant. mamps rabena) Date of vaccine dose 1 (if needed): It is recommended to get the meningitis vaccine every 3-5 years.
-Meningitis (meningococcal conjugate) Date of vaccine dose 1: Date of vaccine dose 2: Date(s) of repeated vaccines:
+Date(s) of vaccine: п Мрох 2 doses at least 4 weeks apart for those who are at high risk of mpox (live vaccine is contraindicated if CD4 <200 cells/μL) 98 ■ MMR (measles- mumps-rubella) It is recommended to get the MMR vaccine if you have not already, especially if you were born in or after 1970.
+The MMR vaccine cannot be given to people with CD4 counts less than 200 cells/μL or those who are pregnant.
+Date of vaccine dose 1 (if needed): Meningitis (meningococcal conjugate) It is recommended to get the meningitis vaccine every 3-5 years.
+Date of vaccine dose 1: Date of vaccine dose 2: Date(s) of repeated vaccines: ☐ Pneumococcal infection (pneumococcal 20- or 21-valent conjugate) 1 dose for i) all who have not received a full series of Pneu-C-13 and Pneu-P-23 and ii) those who only received 1 dose of Pneu-P-23 or Pneu-C-13 but wait at least 1 year after Pneu-P-23 and at least 8 weeks after Pneu-C-13 (longer in some jurisdictions).
+Date(s) of vaccine: Date(s) of repeated vaccines: □ RSV 1 dose for all over the age of 60 (details vary in some jurisdictions)

-Pneumococcal infection It is recommended to get the pneumococcal 13 and 23 vaccines.
-It is recommended to also get booster shots with one of the booster shots given over the age of 65 years. (pneumococcal conjugate Date of pneumococcal 13 vaccine: 13-valent and pneumococcal Date of pneumococcal 23 vaccine: polysaccharide Date of booster shot: 23-valent) Date of booster shot (received after the age of 65 years): It is recommended to get a combination tetanus, diphtheria, pertussis (whooping cough) and polio vaccine.
-Tetanus, Date of vaccine dose 1: U diphtheria, pertussis It is also recommended to get a combination tetanus and diphtheria booster shot every 10 years and a combination tetanus, diphtheria and pertussis booster shot during each pregnancy. (whooping cough), polio Date(s) of booster shots:

-Sections: A B C D E F References --------------------- ----------------------------
+Sections: A B ( c ) D E E References

 Vaccinations 41-43 (co ontinued)

-☐ Chicken pox It is recommended to get the chicken pox vaccine before the age of 50 if you are not already immune.
+☐ Chicken pox (varicella zoster) It is recommended to get the chicken pox vaccine before the age of 50 if you are not already immune.
 The chicken pox vaccine cannot be given to people with CD4 counts less than 200 cells/μL or those who are pregnant.

-(varicella zoster) Date of vaccine dose 1:
+Date of vaccine dose 1:

 Date of vaccine dose 2:

 Let your care provider know if you have plans to travel out-of-country.
 Be sure to have the vaccinations you need before you eave.
 Depending on where you are going, the following vaccines may be recommended:

 □ Cholera

 □ Travelers' diarrhea

 ■ Travel vaccines □ Japanese encephalitis

 □ Rabies

 ☐ Typhoid (only the inactivated, not live, typhoid vaccine can be given to people living with HIV)

 □ Tick-borne encephalitis

 ☐ Yellow fever (the yellow fever vaccine cannot be given to people with CD4 counts less than 200 cells/μL)